DeepRegNet/DeepReg/docs/doc_data_loader.md

     `(dim1, dim2, dim3)` (single label) or `(dim1, dim2, dim3, num_labels)` (multiple
     labels).

-    **All labels are assumed to be binary masks / segmentation.** In case of multi-class labels, please transform them into multiple labels such that each class has its own binary label.
+    **All labels are assumed to be binary masks / segmentation.** In case of multi labels, please use one-hot encoding to transform them into multiple channels such that each class has its own binary label.

   - When the images are paired, the moving and fixed images must have the same number of labels.